ketches/kube-recycle-bin/README.md

 # Check the recycle bin.
 Execute the following command to get the deleted resources, indicating that the recycling policy has taken effect.
 krb-cli get ri

-# Restore the resource using the resource name obtained from the above command
+# View the recycled resource objects using the resource name obtained from the above command
+krb-cli view krb-test-nginx-deploy-skk5c89b krb-test-nginx-svc-txv4vj6v

+# Restore the recycled resource objects
 krb-cli restore krb-test-nginx-deploy-skk5c89b krb-test-nginx-svc-txv4vj6v

 # Check the restored resources